AtaGowani/redacteduser/about.md

 I’m not a privacy guru.
 I’m a software engineer who got fed up with how much of our digital lives are tracked, sold, and exploited — and decided to do something about it.

-This space is a way for me to document and share what I am learning and utilizing:
+This space is a way for me to document and share what I am learning and utilizing:<br>

-🔐 How to take back control of my data
+🔐 How to take back control of your data<br>
-📱 Practical ways to pluck out big tech from my phone and my life 🕵🏽‍♂️ How to move through the internet a little more quietly
+📱 Practical ways to pluck out big tech from your phone and life<br>
+🕵🏽‍♂️ How to move through the internet a little more quietly<br>

 ## What I realized?